wp-plugins/participants-widget/readme.txt

 Tested up to: 3.0.4
 Stable tag: trunk

-This wordpress widget displays a list of the blog's participants, with a link to their profile, and the number of posts and comments they have contributed.
+This widget displays a list of the blog's participants, with a link to their profile, and the number of posts and comments they have contributed.

 == Description ==